John Noakes: Presenter

 Noakes got the opportunity to join Blue Peter when producer Biddy Baxter needed a third presenter to join Christopher Trace and Valerie Singleton after the show went from a weekly to a twice-weekly format.
 Baxter noticed Noakes at the Phoenix Theatre in Leicester where he was playing Willie Mossop in the play Hobson's Choice.
 Noakes joined Blue Peter as a presenter on 30 December 1965.
-Peter Purves replaced Trace in 1967, creating the "Val, John and Pete" line up and are often referred to as "the dream team" line-up which lasted until 1972.
+Peter Purves replaced Trace in 1967, creating the "Val, John and Pete" line-up, often referred to as "the dream team", which lasted until 1972.
 When Singleton began to diversify her television career, former Young Generation dancer Lesley Judd joined the team.
 At a time when most BBC presenters spoke with Received Pronunciation (RP), Noakes's Yorkshire accent was a novelty.

 As a Blue Peter presenter, Noakes usually fulfilled the role of action man in the series.
-Highlights included changing the billboard name for the 1971 premier of Bedknobs and Broomsticks in London's Leicester Square, free-fall parachuting with the RAF's Flying Falcons display team and bobsleighing (his sled hit a hole in the ice and turned over, injuring him).
+Highlights included changing the billboard name for the 1971 premiere of Bedknobs and Broomsticks in London's Leicester Square, free-fall parachuting with the RAF's Flying Falcons display team and bobsleighing (his sled hit a hole in the ice and turned over, injuring him).
 After a 5 mi free-fall with the RAF in 1973, Noakes held the record for a while for the longest free-fall parachute jump by a British civilian.
 His 1977 unassisted ascent of the 51 m Nelson's Column in Trafalgar Square in London has been voted the greatest moment in children's TV programming.

 Alongside his Blue Peter work, Noakes also presented the BBC's Christmas edition of Disney Time with his Blue Peter colleagues on 27 December 1971.
 He returned to host the show solo at Easter 1979.
 In August 1972, he hosted four editions of BBC Radio 1's Junior Choice.
 Overlapping with his period on Blue Peter, Noakes and Shep made six series of Go With Noakes in which they travelled around Britain getting involved in diverse activities like motor racing, rowing, aerobatics and painting.
 In each series Noakes used a particular mode of transport to get about such as a yacht, on foot, narrow boat, or classic car.
 A total of 31 episodes of Go With Noakes were broadcast between 28 March 1976 and 21 December 1980.
+Noakes and Shep left on the 26th June 1978 (just 3 months after Purves).

 In October 1998, Noakes joined Valerie Singleton and Peter Purves in a special programme that celebrated 40 years of Blue Peter.
-In January 2000, he joined his co-presenters again for the disinterment of the time capsule that they had buried in 1971.
+In January 2000, he joined his co-presenters again for the disinterment of the time capsule that they had buried in 1971 where he and Purves were awarded a gold badge.